pchaberski/cars/documentation/3_experimentation_setup.md

 ## 3.1.
 Project structure <a name="project-structure"></a>

-Source code for the project is available in GitHub repository: https://github.com/pchaberski/cars.
-Repository contains the following elements:
+Source code for the project is available in GitHub repository: [https://github.com/pchaberski/cars](https://github.com/pchaberski/cars).
+The repository contains following elements:

 * `documentation` - folder containing markdown files with project documentation, images, bibliography as a `.bib` file and some tools for document conversion
 * `datasets` - Python package containing:
-    * `stanford_data.py` module implementing class for Stanford Cars data loading and preprocessing
+    * `stanford_data.py` - module implementing class for Stanford Cars data loading and preprocessing
     * `stanford_data_module.py` - module implementing `LightningDataModule` defining data loaders for main training `LightnigModule`
     * `stanford_utils.py` - utility to process raw files downloaded from dataset webpage to be suitable for training and validation
 * `models` - Python package containing:
-    * `architectures` - folder with modules implementing `GhostNet` and several other architectures that were briefly tested during initial stage of the project (`SqueezeNet`, `SqueezeNext`, `EfficientNet`, `MobileNet-V2`, `ShuffleNet`, `HarDNet`)
+    * `architectures` - folder with modules implementing `GhostNet` and several other architectures that were briefly tested during the initial stage of the project (`SqueezeNet`, `SqueezeNext`, `EfficientNet`, `MobileNet-V2`, `ShuffleNet`, `HarDNet`)
     * `arch_dict.py` - module with a dictionary of architectures that can be used in experiments
     * `net_module.py` - module containing main `LightningModule` used for network training and evaluation
     * `label_smoothing_ce.py` - implementation of Label Smoothing Cross Entropy loss function [[15]](5_references.md#Poulopoulos2020)